-The new Digital Humanities Graduate Studio course (HUM6836) is the capstone of UF’s new Digital Humanities Graduate Certificate.
+The Digital Humanities Graduate Studio course (HUM6836) is the capstone of UF’s Digital Humanities Graduate Certificate.
 This is a fully interdisciplinary graduate certificate drawing on courses taught within multiple departments and colleges across the university and open to any student enrolled in a Masters or PhD program.

 Designed for advanced graduate students who have completed substantial coursework in the emerging field of digital humanities, who are prepared to be self-directed in their studio practice, and who seek opportunities to work with digital humanists from other disciplines on individual and jointly-authored projects, the studio offers a unique opportunity to apply student research and teaching interests in the emerging field of digital humanities.

 The studio is team-taught by a faculty member from a UF humanities department in CLAS and a librarian from the George A. Smathers Libraries.
 Like all studio courses HUM 6836 is fundamentally a creative community wherein students and faculty collaborate for what John Dewey called experiential learning, and what contemporary scholars call learning-in-action.
-For spring 2019, the course faculty are Terry Harpold, Associate Professor of English, and Hélène Huet, European Studies Librarian.
+For spring 2021, the course faculty are Perry Collins, Scholarly Communications Librarian, and Laura Gonzales, Assistant Professor of English.
 Class sessions and studio time will take place in the Scott Nygren Scholars Studio, located in Library West, or online as required by conditions of COVID-19.
 Class sessions may also include guest speakers from various resource centers on campus in support and as part of the making/creating process.